Quantum Discrete Levels of the Universe from the Early Trans-Planckian Vacuum to the Late Dark Energy: Conclusions

 \item{The exhibit of $(c, G, h)$ helps in recognizing the different relevant scales and physical regimes.
 Even if a hypothetical underlying "theory of everything" could only require pure numbers (option three in \cite{Duff}), physical touch at some level asks for the use of fundamental constants \cite{Okun},\cite{Sanchez2003}.
 Here we used three fundamental constants, (tension being $c^2/G$).
 It appears from our study here and in ref \cite{Sanchez2019}, that a complete quantum theory of gravity would be a theory of pure numbers.}

 \item{We can similarly think in quantum string coordinates (collection of point oscillators) to describe the quantum space-time structure, (which is different from strings propagating on a fixed space-time background).
-This yields similar results for the string expectation values $ X^2 - T^2 $ and other related operators and yields too a quantum {\it hyperbolic space-time width} {\it bending} for the characteristic lines and light cone generators, or for the space-time horizons \cite{Sanchez2019}.
-Moreover, the $\sqrt {n}$ quantization is like the string mass quantization $M_n = m_s \sqrt{n}$, $n = 0, 1, ...$ with the planck mass $m_P$ instead of the string mass $m_s$, that is to say, with the gravitational constant $G/c^2$ instead of the string constant $\alpha'$.}
+This yields similar results for the string expectation values $ X^2$ and $T^2$ and other related operators and yields too a quantum {\it hyperbolic space-time width} {\it bending} for the characteristic lines and light cone generators, or for the space-time horizons \cite{Sanchez2019}, \cite{Sanchez2} \cite{Sanchezinprep}.
+In string theory the width appears as due to the nonzero size (of the order of the Planck scale) of the quantum string.
+Moreover, the $\sqrt {n}$ quantization we found in this paper is like the string mass quantization $M_n = m_s \sqrt{n}$, $n = 0, 1, ...$ with the Planck mass $m_P$ instead of the string mass $m_s$, that is to say, with the gravitational constant $G/c^2$ instead of the string constant $\alpha'$.}